I'm a photographer, not a terrorist

 It being a public place, we are all free to take photos, so I did until I was rudely accosted by two members of the centre’s staff (a security person and a suit) who wrongly told me that I was not allowed to take photos in Eden because it’s private.
 They have a policy and muttered some nonsense about Health and Safety.
 I told them I was sorry about their policy but it has no basis in law.

-If anyone from Eden management objects to the presence of any of the photographs on this page, please get in touch after you have read the guide available about photographers’ rights and I will explain to you about how you seem to want to be able to festoon your centre with CCTV cameras but object to other lawful use of photography in a public place.
+the guide available about photographers’ rights and I will explain to you about how you seem to want to be able to festoon your centre with CCTV cameras but object to other lawful use of photography in a public place.
 Contrary to what you are telling your staff, the malls outside the old Octagon are public thoroughfares, not your private property.
 I find this all particularly galling as I was accosted where the photo at the foot of this page was taken.
 The pavement alongside Tesco has been a public thoroughfare since Tesco was built, long before the idea for Eden was germinated or that we realised we needed so many coffee shops.
 It goes without saying that you have similar photos on your own web site and the Store Guide pdf that you provide would provide far better intelligence for terrorists/theives/paedophiles or whoever else you think may be plotting against your paranoid selves.

 One last thing: is it just me or is Eden a silly name for a shopping precinct.
 Anything less like a beautiful garden is hard to imagine.